 How Should You Structure the Evaluation?

 Evaluating quotes purely on unit price is the most common procurement mistake in manufacturing.
+A quote that is 15% cheaper but requires 6 weeks longer lead time or excludes tooling costs is not actually cheaper.

 Build a weighted scorecard before quotes arrive: